EGI-Federation/ansible-style-guide/egi-galaxy-template/.github/pull_request_template.md

 <!--
-Thank you for proposing changes to our style guide!
-Please use the template below to construct the pull request.
+Thank you for proposing changes to this repository Please use the template below to construct the pull request.
 -->